Nymphargus mariae (Duellman & Toft, 1979)

 In life, the color is a parrot-green dorsal ground color with yellow-green spots, flecks, and interorbital bar and dark green reticular markings on the dorsum of the limbs.
 The eye is a light blue-green with a transverse green-brown bar running from the medial corner of ht eey, through the iris to the lateral corner of the eye.

-Originally described in the genus Centrolenella, until Schulte and Duellman (1993) moved it to Centrolene and later changed the specific epithet from C. puyoensis to C. puyoense due to gender disagreement.
+Originally described in the genus Centrolenella, until Duellman and Schulte (1993) moved it to Centrolene and later changed the specific epithet from C. puyoensis to C. puyoense due to gender disagreement.
+In 2009, it was synonomized with Nymphargus mariae (Guayasamin et al 2009).

 Distribution and Habitat